ansys/pymapdl-reader/docs/source/user_guide/loading_km.rst

-Working with a ANSYS Full File (full)
+Working with a MAPDL Full File (full)
 =====================================
-The ANSYS full file is a FORTRAN formatted binary file containing the mass and stiffness from an ANSYS analysis.
+The MAPDL full file is a FORTRAN formatted binary file containing the mass and stiffness from an Ansys analysis.
 Using pyansys it can be loaded into memory as either a sparse or full matrix.